Acceleration Voltage of Electron Microscope

 The electron microscope is an indispensable instrument for analyzing samples.
 This series explains the basics of electron microscopes.
 The first theme is the acceleration voltage of the electron microscope.

 In an electron microscope, electrons are accelerated by applying a high voltage emitted from the electron gun, converged by a focusing lens (converging coil) using an electromagnet, and then applied to the object to be observed.
 In the case of a transmission electron microscope (TEM), when the sample is made thin, the electron beam will be transmitted.
 If this transmitted electron beam is guided to the fluorescent screen via the objective lens, intermediate lens, and magnifying lens, the brightness of the fluorescent screen varies depending on the number of transmitted electrons.
-This can be imaged by shooting with a camera.
+This can be imagined by shooting with a camera.

 In the case of a scanning electron microscope (SEM), an electron beam is applied to the sample via a focusing coil, a scanning coil, and an objective lens.
 By narrowing down the electron beam as much as possible and scanning the surface, the secondary electron generated according to the shape of the sample hit by the electron beam is observed with a detector to obtain an image.